Protecting the Failing Status Quo Discover the Truth About Critics’ “Solutions” to Local Infrastructure Needs

 - Opponents believe increased federal government spending is the only solution

 These groups often argue that all municipal water needs can and should be met solely through increased annually federal spending, despite the fact that US drinking water systems face a massive $600 billion investment gap over the next 20 years.
-Meeting this investment need through the federal government alone would require an enormous 1,100% increase in annual federal spending on water infrastructure.3
+Meeting this investment need through the federal government alone would require an enormous 1,100% increase in annual federal spending on water infrastructure.
+Experts note that the 2021 Infrastructure Investment and Jobs Act funding for water infrastructure is significant but far short of what’s required, representing just 10% of the total investment requirement for drinking water alone.3

 - Opponents blindly support condemnation or remunicipalization efforts even when they may do more harm than good for local communities